sevyharris/MonteCoffee/documentation/tutorials/B2_ads.rst

              else:
                  return False

-Thus, for the event to be possible, the site and the other_site need to be empty.
 Now we also need to define a function :code:`get_rate(self, system, i_site, other_site)` that returns the rate constant.
 To keep this as simple as possible, the rate constant is chosen to be :math:`R=1`.

 .. code-block:: python